 There are many options available, and knowing what you need will help you make your often limited security budget go as far as possible.
 Broadly, the key focus areas for most penetration tests involving AWS pen tests are:

-- Your externally accessible cloud infrastructure
+- Your externally accessible AWS infrastructure

-- Any application(s) you're building or hosting
+- Any application(s) you're building or hosting on AWS

-- Your internal cloud infrastructure
+- Your internal AWS infrastructure

 - Your AWS configuration itself

-This is where AWS environments can differ from more traditional penetration tests though, as the software-defined nature of AWS networks often mean that tighter controls are maintained between networks, and lateral movement is a challenge.
+Old-school penetration tests of data centers or corporate networks often revolve around gaining a foothold, then "pivoting" from one system to another, eventually leading to full-blown compromise of administrator accounts or critical systems.
+Here is where AWS environments can differ from traditional penetration tests, though, as AWS networks' software-defined nature often means tighter controls are maintained between networks, and lateral movement is a challenge.
 For example, once again, the default "launch-wizard-#" security groups don't let your EC2 instances talk to each other unless you actively specify it by adding them to a VPC or by adding additional rules.
-However, all but the most simple of AWS accounts get away with such simple configurations, and as shown in the recent Capital One breach, it is possible for attackers to compromise IAM role credentials and use those to access resources.
+However, all but the simplest of AWS accounts get away with such simple configurations.
+In addition, as shown in the Capital One breach in 2019, attackers can compromise IAM role credentials and use those to access resources.

-The more complexity you have, the more an internal pentest may add value.
-If you're simply running a handful of EC2's each with their own security group, you may want to skip a traditional "internal” pen-test, and consider a config review instead.
+The more complexity you have, the more an internal penetration test may add value.
+For example, suppose you're running a handful of EC2's each with their security group, or you're using some of AWS's shared/managed services like lambda functions - you may want to skip a traditional "internal" penetration test and consider a config review instead.